 MIDAS Knowledge Base

 There are a number of ways you can setup MIDAS for such applications, depending upon your specific requirements and budget.
-In this article we'll look at three of the ways our customers configure their MIDAS scheduling systems to best suit their multi-site business operations:
+In this article we'll take a look at three ways our customers configure their MIDAS scheduling systems to best suit their multi-site business operations:

-Under this option, resources, settings, templates, invoicing, and clients are "shared" across locations.
-In addition, the URL for your MIDAS and login screen is the same for all users.
+Under this option, resources, settings, templates, invoicing, and clients are "shared" across your locations.
+In addition, the URL for your MIDAS and login screen is the same for all users regardless of their location.

 Cost: For a business at 3 separate locations, with 30 venues/rooms/bookable spaces at each location, and 10 staff at each location, a single MIDAS license for 90 venues/30 users would be required.